agusrichard/agusrichard/README.md

 </br>

 - 🔭 I’m currently working on Python, Airflow, and AWS
-- 🌱 I’m currently learning Erlang, Scala, Functional Programming, Terraform and DevOps
+- 🌱 I’m currently learning Erlang, Scala, Functional Programming, Asynchronous Python and DevOps
 - 👯 I’m looking to collaborate on any open-source projects
 - 💬 Ask me about anything, even if it's not about programming or software
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/agus-richard/) or [Email](mailto:agus.richard21@gmail.com)